CREPIC21/linux-server-wordpress-configuration/README.md

 ```
 systemctl status bind9
 ```
-- set IPv4 since we are using only IPv4 mode, add `-4` to the end of options parameter and restart the service:
+- set IPv4 since we are using only IPv4 mode, add `-4` to the end of options parameter in `/etc/default/named` file and restart the service:
 ```
 vim /etc/default/named